JudgeAgent: Beyond Static Benchmarks for Knowledge-Driven and Dynamic LLM Evaluation: Methodology

 \subsection{Evaluation Feedback}

-This process constitutes the result generation phase.
-JudgeAgent aggregates the target's all Q\&A performances in the above two stages, and evaluates the target from multiple dimensions, including knowledge boundaries, logical reasoning, and comprehensive performance, producing a text evaluation report.
-Based on this evaluation, JudgeAgent simultaneously provides suggestions aimed at addressing the identified capability gaps, serving as a reference for model optimization.

-Inspired by Generative Reward Model methods \citep{ankner2024critique, ye2024beyond, li2025test} and the evaluation report method proposed by \citep{kim-etal-2025-llm-interviewer}, JudgeAgent generates feedback and suggestions based on all Q\&A history for each batch, without directly providing the correct answer or background knowledge.
-Benefiting from context graphs, the suggestions can identify key knowledge concepts and extend relevant information to provide concise and valuable feedback, rather than providing "cheating information" specific to seed questions.
-To verify the suggestion's effectiveness, the target model is prompted to answer the same questions again with these suggestions.
-By comparing accuracy before and after the intervention, we can indirectly validate the effectiveness of the evaluations.
+Inspired by Generative Reward Model methods \citep{ankner2024critique, ye2024beyond, li2025test} and the evaluation report method in \citep{kim-etal-2025-llm-interviewer}, JudgeAgent generates a text evaluation report based on all Q\&A history for each batch.
+Benefiting from context graphs, the evaluation report can identify the knowledge deficiencies of target LLMs and provide concise and valuable feedback around key knowledge concepts.